Guidance to employers and employees on the Display Screen Equipment (DSE) Regulations 1992

 Some people with symptoms of RSI find that including exercise in their daily routine eases their symptoms.
 See the

-Health and Safety Executive’s DSE training page (external website) for more information.
+Health and Safety Executive’s DSE pages for more information.

 It is important to choose the correct equipment for the task.
 For example, if laptops are to be used in the office or for long periods elsewhere (e.g. at home) then docking stations, separate keyboards and a mouse should be provided.

 There is a wide variety of I.T. accessories and equipment to select from.
 Get the right advice to ensure your workstations have the right ergonomic design to help maintain good working posture.
 Contact your equipment supplier or an expert from the